-The Blind Science Conference is organized on July 7 and 8, 2017 in Roosendaal (the Netherlands).
+The Blind Science Conference is organized on July 7 and 8, 2017 at the office of Babbage Automation in Roosendaal (the Netherlands).
 We invite blind (pre-) university students in fields involving statistics and mathematics as well as professionals involved in supporting those students (see audience for details) to learn about great tools which help them succeed in their studies, exchange experiences and expand their network.

 What to expect